joelodom/mongodb-queryable-encryption/README.md

 ## What to do when it runs

+This application simulates a simple call center application.
+Imagine that you own a gym and you have members that you need to manage.

 First type `help`.
 This will show you these commands:

 ```
   exit                  Exit the application.
   help                  Show this help message.
   status                Show the status of pretty much everything.
-  create-collection     Creates the test database.
+  create-collection     Creates the database.
+Run this on first use.
   destroy-database      Destroys the test database.
   add-members [number]  Insert [number] random member records.
   find-one              Query for one member record (semi-randomly).
-  equality-query        Demonstrate an equality query on encrypted data.
+  no-ssn-query          Query for members who don't have an SSN on file.
   age-query [age]       Query for members who are [age] or younger.
 ```